-Based on your feedback from our Challenge survey and building on the improvements we made in 2018 we are continuing to improve and revise the NCSS Challenge for 2019.
+Based on your feedback from our Challenge survey we are continuing to improve and revise the NCSS Challenge each year.

 | 5 week points and solutions release

 Content is still released week by week, but students can earn points on all problems right up until the end of the competition (last year students had only 2 weeks to earn points).

 Unlike previous years, solutions will not be released to students during or after the Challenge.
 If you would like to review solutions with your class, verified teachers have access to the solutions via the Teacher Notes on each problem.

 In the Newbies, Beginners (Blockly), and Beginners (Python) streams all problems are paired to provide students with extra opportunities to practice new concepts.
 The first problem in each pair typically provides extra scaffolding and support for new concepts, while the second problem builds on the first to reinforce learning.